evillogic/infosec-blog/content/posts/kali-proxmark-setup.md

 title: Kali Proxmark Quick Setup
 date: 2019-08-23
 draft: false
+description: How to quickly get up and running with your proxmark on kali linux
 ---
 This massive one-liner should work to install all the source.